OVERVIEW

 Try local beer at the Tofino Brewing Company, just outside the village, and taste Tofino's delicious West Coast cuisine at a wide variety of village restaurants.

-Beachcomb, sunbathe and relax at Chesterman Beach during calm weather, storm watch Mother Nature’s spectacular display during the winter months.
+Beachcomb, sunbathe and relax at one of the many beaches during calm weather.
+During storm watching season, see Mother Nature’s spectacular display.

 Hike local trails